-(1) In order to be able to take module examinations, students must properly register for exams (Examinations Office).
+- (1) In order to be able to take module examinations, students must properly register for exams (examinations office).
 Registration for a module examination shall become binding once the registration deadline expires.
-The Examinations Office shall announce registration times and procedures in an appropriate manner.

-- (2) In order to register for a module examination, students must generally be enrolled in the respective degree program.
+The examinations office shall announce registration times and procedures in an appropriate manner. - (2) In order to register for a module examination, students must generally be enrolled in the respective degree program.
 Enrollment also applies to taking courses in elective and required elective modules offered by other degree programs. - (3) If subject-specific provisions require compulsory attendance in courses pursuant to Section 5 subsection 4, then regular attendance shall become an additional admission prerequisite.
 Regular attendance shall mean not missing more than 15% of the classes scheduled for each course in a module.
 The subject-specific provisions may modify percentage amounts used to calculate regular attendance.
-If the absence is excused, students may be conditionally allowed to take an exam.
+If absence is excused, students may be conditionally allowed to take an exam.
 Excused absences must be substantiated-in the event of illness through a medical certificate.
-In cases of doubt, the examinations board may require that a qualified medical certificate pursuant to Section 16 subsection 2 be submitted.
 Students who have children under twelve years of age who must be cared for because they have become ill shall be excused from attendance upon presentation of appropriate verification.
 Any requisite conditions shall be set by the course instructor whose courses have been missed and must be appropriate to document the achievement of the educational objectives contained in the classes that were missed.
-The examinations board shall decide on exceptions to this rule. - (4) Any additional requirements set forth in the module descriptions contained in the subject-specific provisions must be satisfied before a student may be admitted to a module examination. - (5) The examinations board may make admission to the last examination attempt contingent on the student meeting with a subject advisor. - (6) Admission to an examination may be denied if any of the conditions set forth in subsections 1 through 5 above have not been satisfied. - (7) A student must be notified without undue delay if not admitted to an examination.
+The examinations board shall decide on any exceptions, provided that the subject-specific provisions have not delegated these duties to the chairperson of the examinations board. - (4) Any additional requirements set forth in the module descriptions contained in the subject-specific provisions must be satisfied before a student may be admitted to a module examination. - (5) In the event a student is utilizing his or her last opportunity to take and pass an exam, the examinations board or the chairperson of the examinations board provided that this duty has been delegated to the chairperson in the subject-specific provisions-may make admission to the examination contingent on the student first meeting with a subject advisor.

+- (6) Admission to an examination may be denied if any of the conditions set forth in subsections 1 through 5 above have not been satisfied. - (7) A student must be notified without undue delay if not admitted to an examination.